Azure/Azure-Verified-Modules/docs/content/faq/_index.md

 3. Volunteer as a co-owner or module contributor to an existing module, and work along other contributors and the (administrative) module owner.
 4. You can submit a PR with a small proposed change without officially becoming a module owner or contributor.

-Or you can contribute to the AVM website/documentation:
+Or you can contribute to the AVM website/documentation, by following [this guidance](/Azure-Verified-Modules/contributing/website/).

-- You can contribute to the [AVM website/documentation](/Azure-Verified-Modules/contributing/website/) too.

 {{< hint type=note >}}